Frequent Asked Questions

 Are personal belongings covered by the insurance?
 No, the insurance provided with the travel trailer does not cover your personal possessions.
 We recommend that you take out travel insurance to cover this, as you would for any other vacation.

 Can I bring my pet?
-Yes and no. We have to think of people who may have allergies.
-Currently we have one travel trailer “Turquoise” that allows pets.
+Yes.
+We have camper cushions dedicated for this purpose and can be put into the camper.
 However you must be sure to cover all cushions with plastic and your own blanket.
 You will be responsible for any and all damages including excessive odour.
 Please do not leave pet unattended in the trailer.
 Additional cleaning fees may apply.

 What is the maximum height clearance on the trailers?
 The minimum clearance we allow for the trailers is 9.5’.
 The trailers height is about 8.5’ but you never know when someone forgets to close the roof vent.
 Always be careful.
 The trailers can sit quite higher than you vehicle, it’s always best to avoid anything that’s close to hitting the roof, this includes tree branches!